PlatinumVox/Sai-Alawo/Species/Ancient Descendants/Liocrae.md

 **Pilots of an Ancient World**
 Originally designed to maintain the ecosystem and world of Alawo, worms continue their duty to this day and can be found in anything from;

--Massive Alboli walking cities, which were orignally ice management devices
+-Massive Alboli walking cities, which were originally ice management devices

--Smaller carapaces for maintainence of major ancient facilities
+-Smaller carapaces for maintenance of major ancient facilities

 -Communication stations floating in Pattern Juggler sea(s)